CodeWithDennis/larament/README.md

 cp .env.example .env
 php artisan key:generate
 ```

-By [default](https://laravel.com/docs/11.x/releases#application-defaults) the project uses **SQLite** as the database.
-If you want to use another database, update the `.env` file with your database preferences before running the migration.
+Since [Laravel 11](https://laravel.com/docs/11.x/releases#application-defaults) the default database is SQLite, if you want to use another database, update the `.env` file with your database preferences before running the migrations.

 ```bash
 php artisan migrate --seed